 Side Winder Curved 5′ Slide or Indoor Climbing Tower

 This is another one of those gifts where you’re like is this a gift for me or him?
 Hmm… I’ve been wanting to add a slide to our back deck for awhile.
 And now that playgrounds are still closed in our area, this might be the time to do it.
 Or maybe we’ll wait until spring.
 Either way, I think this slide would be perfect!
-(Wayfair, $190)
+(Wayfair, $190).
+There are also some great looking wooden indoor slides, but they’re a bit pricier.

 I also put this Eezy Peezy climber toy on my active toys round up and I’m still considering it for the long and socially distant winter months here in the rainy Pacific Northwest.
 It might be worth filling half his room or the office with this if it gets enough wiggles out to keep those naps going!
 Ha!
 (Walmart $157)